 Fixing a Humming Air Compressor

 An air compressor that just hums but will not start and is not making air indicates a problem somewhere along the line.
-Continuing to try to operate the compressor while it is humming could lead to overheating or damage to parts such as the motor windings or bearings.
+Continuing to try to operate the compressor while it is humming could lead to overheating or damage to parts such as the motor windings, contactors, and wiring.

 If your compressor hums but does not start and does not make air, first turn off the compressor.
 Then, disconnect it from the power source for safety before attempting any further diagnostics.
 Look for any obvious problems with the power supply, motor or the compressor itself.